NilFoundation/crypto3-block/docs/implementation.md

 This part is handled internally with `stream_processor` configured for each particular cipher.

-## Block Cipher Algorithms ## {#block_cipher_policies}
+## Block Cipher Algorithms ## {#block_cipher_policies} (TODO)

 Block cipher algorithms architecturally are stateful policies, which structural contents are regulated by concepts and runtime content is a scheduled key data.
-Block cipher policies are required to be compliant with [`BlockCipher` concept](@ref block_cipher_concept).
+(TODO) Block cipher policies are required to be compliant with [`BlockCipher` concept](@ref block_cipher_concept).

 [`BlockCipher`](@ref block_cipher_concept) policies are required to be constructed with particular policy-compliant strictly-typed key data, usually represented by `BlockCipher::key_type`.
-This means construction of such a policy is quite a heavy task, so this should be handled with care.
+This means construction of such a policy is quite a complex task, so this should be handled with care.
 The result of a [`BlockCipher`](@ref block_cipher_concept) construction is filled and strictly-typed key schedule data member.